-My top 3 baking reference books to learn the science of baking:
+My top 5 baking science books to teach you the science of baking:

 #1 How Baking Works by Paula Figoni (available on Amazon)